Vauxhall railway station (Merseyside)

-Vauxhall railway station is a proposed railway station in the Vauxhall area of Liverpool.
-If it is constructed it will be sited between and on the Merseyrail Northern Line.
+Proposals

 Construction of the new station was proposed in the 2006 Merseyside Local Transport Plan, where it is listed as Vauxhall/Stanley Dock.

-The station was included in the 2014 Liverpool City Region Long Term Rail Strategy and in January 2017 it was again proposed by Mayor of Liverpool Joe Anderson, as part of the city's North Docks project and also Everton Football Club's potential plans to build their new stadium in the area.
+The station was included in the 2014 Liverpool City Region Long Term Rail Strategy; in January 2017, it was again proposed by Mayor of Liverpool, Joe Anderson, as part of the city's North Docks project and also Everton Football Club's new stadium in the area.